 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

-Applicants are required to have an honours degree 2:2 or above with at least 50% Chemistry content supported by a strong A Level (or equivalent).
+Applicants are required to have a second-class honours degree 2:2 or above supported by a strong A Level in English language or literature.
 In addition to GCSEs at grade C or 4, or equivalent in English and mathematics